 Step 5: Add the cooked gluten free fettuccine or pasta to the cream sauce.

 Step 6: Toss the pasta to coat in the garlic cream sauce and serve hot!
 My daughter makes a variation with a LOT of bacon.
 (It is pretty amazing, so feel free to add bacon to this creamy garlic fettuccine recipe.)

 I used a gluten free fettuccine made by Jovial for this recipe.
 You can really use any pasta you like.
 Trader Joe’s also carries a gluten free fresh pasta in their refrigerated section near the cheeses.
 (Note: fresh pasta has a much shorter cooking time than dry pasta!)

 You can use any gluten free pasta in this gluten free fettuccine alfredo recipe.

 The short answer is yes, you can make it dairy-free.
 Silk makes a dairy-free heavy cream.
-I think coconut cream would add an off-flavor so I would not recommend that.
-VioLife makes a very good dairy-free parmesan cheese.
+I think coconut cream would add an off-flavor, so I would not recommend that.
+VioLife makes a delicious dairy-free parmesan cheese.
 Kite Hill makes a good dairy-free ricotta.

 More Gluten Sauces For Pasta:

 - Gluten Free Marinara Sauce